apache/zeppelin/docs/security/datasource_authorization.md

 ---
 layout: page
 title: "Data Source Authorization in Apache Zeppelin"
 description: "Apache Zeppelin supports protected data sources.
-In case of a MySql database, every user can set up his own credentials to access it."
+In case of a MySql database, every users can set up their own credentials to access it."
 group: security
 ---
 <!--